MARN-5895/Website/lectures/02_jupyterlab/README.md

   15 propane.pdb
  107 total

-The file `number_of_lines.txt` is ordered in alphabetical order of the molecules.
+The molecules in `number_of_lines.txt` are ordered alphabetically.
 We may instead want to sort the results by the number of lines in each file:

     sort -n number_of_lines.txt